WINCHESTER

 In promoting a hemispheric geography, note how

-selective Winchester’s quotes are in giving the reader the impression that the ruins of Central American cities (Palenque in particular) are of great age:
+selectively Winchester draws on his source - giving readers the impression that the ruins of Central American cities (Palenque in particular) are of great age:

 “In surveying its ruins, the traveler